-Get set for a career in horseracing with specialist trackriding skills that could take you around Australia.
-Melbourne Polytechnic's Certificate III in Racing (Trackrider) will develop your skills and knowledge in the care, grooming and exercising of thoroughbreds.
+Get set for a career in horse racing with specialist trackriding skills that could take you around Australia.
+Melbourne Polytechnic's Certificate III in Racing (Trackwork Rider) will develop your skills and knowledge in the care, grooming and exercising of thoroughbreds.

 MRC Foundation Rider Scholarship Application Form

-The MRC Foundation Melbourne Polytechnic Rider Scholarships have been funded by the MRC, for up to 12 students to participate in the Certificate III in Racing (Trackrider) program in 2016-17.
+The MRC Foundation Melbourne Polytechnic Rider Scholarships have been funded by the MRC, for up to 12 students to participate in the Certificate III in Racing (Trackwork Rider) program in 2019.
 For more information download and submit an application form.

 Take your career by the reins

 This nationally accredited course will give you the skills to lead the field in the dynamic world of horse racing.
 You’ll learn about:

 - horse handling and care